 In connection with the issuance of the convertible promissory notes, we also received warrants to purchase 106,718 shares of Foveon Series B preferred stock and warrants to purchase 22,918 shares of Foveon Series C preferred stock at exercise prices of \$5.88 and \$6.76 per share, respectively.
-These warrants expired unexercised during the year ended June 30, 2005.
+These warrants expired unexercised during fiscal 2005.

-On May 31, 2005, we participated in an equity financing, receiving 3,943,217 shares of Foveon Series E preferred for a cash investment of \$4.0 million.
-The Series E preferred shares are convertible into common shares on a one-for-one basis at any time at our option, upon a firm underwritten public offering of Foveon common stock of not less than \$20 million and at a price per share of not less than three times the original issue price, or upon the written agreement of the holders of at least 60% of the outstanding preferred shares voting as a single class.
+During fiscal 2005, we participated in an equity financing, receiving 3,943,217 shares of Foveon Series E preferred for a cash investment of \$4.0 million.
+The Series E preferred shares are convertible into common shares on a one-for-one basis at any time at our option, upon a firm underwritten public offering of Foveon common stock of not less than \$20 million at a price per share of not less than three times the original issue price, or upon the written agreement of the holders of at least 60% of the outstanding preferred shares voting as a single class.
 The Series E preferred shares are also entitled to liquidation preference up to two times the original issue price over the non-Series E preferred and common shares.
-As of June 30, 2005, our voting interest in Foveon was approximately 15% and two of our board members also serve on the board of the investee.
+As of June 30, 2006, our voting interest in Foveon was approximately 15% and two of our board members also serve on the board of Foveon.
 We are not obligated to provide additional funding to Foveon.

-The Series E preferred investment in Foveon will be accounted for under the cost method in accordance with APB Opinion No. 18 and EITF Issues No. 02-14 and No. 03-1 because the investment is not "in-substance common stock" and will be reviewed periodically for impairment.
-As of June 30, 2005, the carrying value of our investment in Foveon was \$4.0 million and is included in other assets in the accompanying consolidated balance sheets.
+The Series E preferred investment in Foveon is accounted for under the cost method in accordance with APB Opinion No. 18 and EITF Issues No. 02-14 and No. 03-1 because the investment is not "in-substance common stock" and will be reviewed at least annually for impairment as of the fiscal year end balance sheet date.
+Based on our latest review, we determined there was no impairment of the carrying value of our investment in Foveon.
+As of June 30, 2006, the carrying value of our investment in Foveon was \$4.0 million and is included in other assets in the accompanying consolidated balance sheets.